Seeking Trusted Advisors

 - Direct competitors to MacKay CEO Forums are not eligible to win

-- Nominees must agree to have their name stand and be available to attend the EDGE Summit on October 3, 2019 in Vancouver
+- Nominees must agree to have their name stand and be available to attend the EDGE Summit on October 1, 2020 in Toronto

-They will then be celebrated at the annual EDGE Summit on October 3, 2019 in Vancouver.
+They will then be celebrated at the annual EDGE Summit on October 1, 2020 in Toronto.
 This is a 1-day event with 500 CEOs/Executives/Business Owners/Board Members of Canada’s forward-thinking and results-oriented business leaders.
 It features high impact speakers, CEO EDGE Talks, and a full-day of peer learning with professionally led roundtable discussions led by MacKay CEO Forums Chairs throughout the day.
 The event concludes with a high energy cocktail party and networking event.

 If you are nominated, and choose to submit, you will need to complete a brief written submission that explores the following four categories: